spacebanana420/tofu/README.md

 ## Scala-CLI

-You can also build some sort of lightweight JAR with Scala-CLI, but said JAR will only run with Scala-CLI:
+You can also build some sort of lightweight JAR with Scala-CLI, but said JAR can only run with Scala-CLI:

 ```
 mkdir build